-- Prosthetic devices required to replace all or part of an organ or extremity - Orthotic devices required to support or correct a defective body part
+- Prosthetic devices required to replace all or part of an organ or extremity (including external sexual dysfunction devices) - Orthotic devices required to support or correct a defective body part

 Your Cost Share.
 You pay the following for other covered prosthetic and orthotic devices: no charge.